bsimjoo/Telegram-RSS-Bot/README.md

 ## :princess: Owner
 The person who runs bot-server and has telegram-bot token.
 He usually has access to source code and Databases.
-Owner can also change source of feeds but default source is `http://pcworms.blog.ir/rss` read [Installation](#Installation)
+Owner can also change source of feeds but default source is `http://pcworms.blog.ir/rss` read [Installation at top](arrow_down-installation)

 ### How the owner is identified
 Owner (bot call him as lord!) can identify himself using the token he received previously from @botfather as follow